 Following a period living and working in Berlin as an illustrator and gallery assistant, Peter Doyle returned to the UK in 2016 to paint full-time.
-Instead of attending art school he set up a studio in a friend's garage and since then, Doyle's coarse and unflinching style of naive figuration has been exhibited at Atelier Maser (DUB) and Fumbally Exchange (DUB).
+Instead of attending art school Doyle set up a studio in a friend's garage and has been developing a coarse and unflinching style of naive figuration ever since.

-The following interview was recorded ahead of the artist's debut show at Cob Gallery (LDN) scheduled for March 2020.
+The following interview was recorded ahead of the artist's debut London solo show scheduled for June 2020, at Cob Gallery.

 OTP How were you first introduced to the art world in Dublin?

-PD My initial way into it was my friend Keith.
-He’s friends with this woman called Rachel, who was a curator at IMMA (the Irish Museum of Modern Art).
+PD It was a couple of years ago...a friend and mentor of mine introduced me to a woman called Rachael Thomas who is a curator at IMMA (the Irish Museum of Modern Art).

-So I emptied it out, and then I started making this work and got Rachel over to come and have a look at some of the paintings.
+I eventually got a studio in a friend's garage and then invited Rachael over to come and have a look at some of the paintings.

 ^ Peter Doyle, Blue Moon to Barker Street, 2018, courtesy of the artist and Atelier Maser.